barretov/Incomprehensible-ex/README.md

-# Office-Docs
+# Incomprehensible Extensions
-Sublime plugin to edit microsoft office documents
+Sublime text plugin to view and edit docx and pdf files